Experienced Legal Help For Divorce and Separation

 With or without a prenuptial agreement, with or without children and with or without complex assets, you should contact an attorney as soon as you suspect or know that divorce is on the way.
 A knowledgeable lawyer can advise you about what you need to know before you move out of the marital home or make any significant financial transactions.
-Attorney Cliff Collins in can let you know if spousal support is likely to be expected by a family law judge in your particular divorce.

 The Law Office of Cliff Collins in Cabot, can answer your questions and guide you through issues such as:

 - Military divorce for members of the United States Air Force or any branch of the military

 - Division of property when assets such as retirement accounts, inherited property or major financial gifts from family members are involved

 - Business valuation when appropriate

 - Hidden assets or squandering of marital assets by either spouse

 Attorney Cliff Collins has represented hundreds of Arkansas residents in divorce and child custody cases.
 He has served as an attorney ad litem for hundreds of children.
 He is well-prepared to advise you on all essential issues of your family law matter.

 Schedule A Consultation Today To Talk About Your Options

 Are you looking into the possibility of a do-it-yourself divorce?
 Please talk to an attorney before going that route.
 Know your rights and anticipate typical challenges such as disagreements with a spouse over the division of retirement accounts.
 Call 501-712-5202 or send an email inquiry to request an appointment at your convenience.